 Fans of the Sony console are hanging on every word about the next console - yet, there have been consistent teases as to when they will be able to part with their hard-earned cash and take one home.

-The specs for the newest console have, for the most part, already been confirmed and show an incredibly marked improvement on the current hardware.
+The specs for the newest console have, for the most part,improvement on the current hardware.
 AMD, who are supplying some of the key components for the next generation of consoles have pretty much confirmed that we won’t be seeing any new hardware before the turn of the year.

 Speaking on a recent AMD financial earnings call, CEO Lisa Su dropped some fresh hints about the release of the next set of next-gen consoles - with a specific focus being made about the upcoming PlayStation.

 The CEO revealed that the company would be expanding its partnership with Sony moving forward and that they would see improvement in their ‘semi-custom’ business - the description used to refer to their work on consoles.